Daniel-Ezekiel/SC-APOD/README.md

 **Tech used:** HTML, CSS, JavaScript, NASA APOD API

-This project was built using HTML as the base structure with CSS for the styling.Postman(https://www.postman.com/) was used to test the NASA APOD API before it was implemented with the JavaScript.
+This project was built using HTML as the base structure with CSS for the styling.
+Postman (https://www.postman.com/) was used to test the NASA APOD API before it was implemented with the JavaScript.
 Based on the data obtained from the API, DOM manipulation was carried out to change and display data obtained within the DOM.

 ## Optimizations